Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: Introduction

-The PSR B1259$-$63 (J1302$-$6350) spectrum evolution can be treated as a key factor to define physical mechanisms which potentially are responsible for GPS phenomenon.
-This pulsar was mentioned to have a positive spectral index by \citet{lorimer95}, which was the primary reason (along with radio spectrum evolution, age and value of dispersion measure) to consider it as a good candidate for GPS pulsar.
-PSR B1259$-$63 is a member of the unique binary system along with a massive (10M$_{\odot}$) main-sequence Be star LS2883 with a radius of 6R$_{\odot}$ ($M_{\odot}$ and $R_{\odot}$ are the solar mass and radius respectively). \citet{neug2011} estimates the mass of LS 2883 to be about 30M$_{\odot}$, however, their result is subject to large uncertainties.
+PSR B1259$-$63 (J1302$-$6350) was reported by \citet{lorimer95} as a pulsar with positive spectral index.
+This fact was the primary reason (along with radio spectrum evolution, age and value of dispersion measure) why this pulsar was considered as a good candidate for GPS pulsar.
+PSR B1259$-$63 is a member of the unique binary system along with a massive (10M$_{\odot}$) main-sequence Be star LS2883 with a radius of 6R$_{\odot}$ (here $M_{\odot}$ and $R_{\odot}$ are the solar mass and radius respectively). \citet{neug2011} estimates the mass of LS 2883 to be about 30M$_{\odot}$, however, their result is subject to large uncertainties.
 PSR B1259$-$63 is a middle-aged pulsar (330 kyr) with a short period of 48 ms. Its average DM is about 147 pc cm$^{-3}$.
 The orbital period of this eccentric ($e=0.87$) binary system is 3.4 yr and a projected semi-major axis $a\sin{i}$ is about 1300 light seconds (2.6 AU). \citet{johnston94} and \citet{melatos1995} suggested the existence of a disk around LS 2883.
 Both the star and its disk possibly produce strong magnetic field.
 It was shown that the disk is highly tilted with respect to the orbital plane by an angle 25$^\mathrm{o}$ and PSR B1259$-$63 is eclipsed for about 35 days as it goes behind the disk~\citep{johnston2005}.
 The PSR B1259$-$63/LS 2883 emits unpulsed non-thermal emission over a wide range of frequencies ranging from radio to $\mathrm{\gamma}$-rays, and the fluxes vary with orbital phase.